Egyptian artisans carve a path to world luxury markets

 Culture consultant Dina Hafez agreed that Egypt offers little in the way of formalised arts and crafts training.

-"The training of artisans is still essentially based on informal education and networks of apprenticeship," said Hafez of Blue Beyond Consulting.
+"The training of artisans is still essentially based on informal education and networks of apprenticeship," said Hafez.

 "The sector lacks any structure.
 We need a real ecosystem.
 But for the moment, it's all based on personal initiatives."